askomics/flaskomics/docs/template.md

 ![Template display on the home page](img/template.png){: .center}

 !!! note "Info"
-    Your changes to the query will not affect the template.
+    Any change to the query will not affect the template.

 ## Removing the template